 When working directly with children, practitioners must not be under the influence of alcohol or any substance which may affect their ability to care for children.
 Providers must ensure that where practitioners are taking medication which may affect their ability to care for children those practitioners seek advice.
-Furthermore, we ensure that those practitioners only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly.
+Furthermore, providers must then ensure that those practitioners only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly.
 (Specific legal requirement - Alcohol/other substances, Statutory Framework for the Early Years Foundation Stage).

-- Employees should at all times conduct themselves in such a way as to enhance the reputation of the Centre. - Employees should at all time adhere to all policies and procedures of the Centre - The St Michael's Family Centre will support employees who become aware of and are willing to report breaches of this policy or who genuinely believe that a breach is occurring, has occurred or is likely to occur within the Centre.
+- Employees should at all times conduct themselves in such a way as to enhance the reputation of the Centre. - The St Michael's Family Centre will support employees who become aware of and are willing to report breaches of this policy or who genuinely believe that a breach is occurring, has occurred or is likely to occur within the Centre.
 Employees should raise the issue internally with the centre leader in accordance with the Centre's Policy on Disclosing Information ('Whistleblowing').